 A popular destination for fishing, boating, snorkeling, scuba diving, and vacationing generally, the Florida Keys are a coral island archipelago near the southeastern tip of the US state of Florida, starting about 15 miles (24 km) south of Miami and extending out in a southwest direction and then west toward the Gulf of Mexico.
 The islands lie along the Florida straits.

 1. There are over 800 keys in total, stretching over 180 miles (290 km).

 2. The longest key is Key Largo, which is 30 miles (48 km) long and 0.5 miles (0.8km) wide.

 3. There are 42 bridges connecting the Florida Keys islands.
 The longest bridge, measuring 35,716 feet long, is the Seven Mile Bridge.
-Harris Gap bridge is shortest, at just 37 feet long.
+Harris Gap bridge is shortest, at just 37 feet in length.

 4. Before the arrival of Europeans, the Keys were inhabited by Tequesta and Calusa Native Americans.